PolynomialDivision/polynomialdivision.github.io/_posts/2019-05-05-bandsteering.md

 categories: openwrt
 ---

 People are interested in bringing band-steering to OpenWrt.
 There is even a [hostapd patch](https://lists.01.org/pipermail/connman/2016-March/000496.html) supporting band-steering.
-This patch can not directly be used on OpenWrt because OpenWrt opens t3o separate hostapd instances for both radios.
+This patch can not directly be used on OpenWrt because OpenWrt opens two separate hostapd instances for both radios.
 That is why I present other approaches.

 ## 802.11k,v amendments